 Along with the rising position for trans-pacific subsea cables, data centers in the Philippines are growing.

-PLDT, through its subsidiary PLDT Enterprises (ePLDT), is the major operator for data centers in the Philippines, operating the following data center facilities:
+PLDT, through its subsidiary PLDT Enterprises (ePLDT), is the major operator for data centers in the Philippines, currently operating 10 VITRO data center facilities:

 Several hyperscale data centers are developed in the greater Manila area, including PLDT VITRO Data Center #11 in Sta.
 Rosa with up to 100MW power supply.
 Space DC's 72MW hyperscale data center in Cainta, and Digital Edge's 10MW data center in Laguna.